Add Your Heading Text Here

 Scraping Reviews from Google Maps

-While reading the docs you will see that an argument by the name data_id is required. (see below⬇️)
+While reading the docs, you will see that an argument by the name data_id is required. (see below⬇️)

-In this URL you will see a string starting with 0x89 and ending with ‘!’.
-Like in the above URL, it is 0x89c258e4c2066753:0x64f50a662bfb26d7 and yes you have to consider everything before ‘!’.
+In this URL, you will see a string starting with 0x89 and ending with ‘!’.
+Like in the above URL, it is 0x89c2585144ec67ad:0xbfef005e94c9d209, and yes, you have to consider everything before ‘!’.

 Marked in the image below ⬇️ is what I am referring to.